 What currencies can I send with Wise?

-Wise offers money transfers to over 50 different currencies.
+Wise offers money transfers from Hong Kong to over 50 different currencies.
 You can check out the full list of the currencies above, but the following are some of the more popular ones:

 - CNY Chinese yuan

 - MXN Mexican peso

 - PHP Philippine peso